gsstephenson/dormant-site-activation-pipeline/05_compute_activation_landscape/SCIENTIFIC_REPORT.md

 ## Abstract

 Transcription factor binding sites (TFBSs) are fundamental regulatory elements that control gene expression, yet the human genome harbors millions of "dormant" sequences that are near-matches to consensus motifs but lack sufficient affinity for functional binding.
 We hypothesized that naturally occurring genetic variants could activate these dormant sites, potentially creating novel regulatory elements with functional consequences.
 Here, we present a comprehensive computational analysis of dormant AP1 (FOS/JUN heterodimer) binding sites across the human genome, integrating motif scanning, population genetics from gnomAD v4.1, and functional impact prediction using AlphaGenome's multi-modal deep learning framework.
-We identified 6,810 variants that could activate dormant AP1 sites, with 90.6% (n=6,170) predicted to substantially increase AP1-family transcription factor binding.
-Strikingly, 85.1% of these activating variants are ultra-rare (AF < 0.01%), suggesting purifying selection against uncontrolled AP1 site activation.
-We constructed a two-dimensional "activation landscape" mapping population accessibility (X-axis) against functional impact (Y-axis), identifying 1,624 high-priority candidates that are both population-accessible and functionally impactful.
-The predominant AP1-family transcription factors showing predicted binding gains were FOS (25.8%), JUND (16.8%), and ATF3 (8.8%), with the strongest effects observed in endothelial cells, MCF-7 breast cancer cells, and HepG2 hepatocytes.
-A strong positive correlation between AP1 binding impact and enhancer mark activation (H3K27ac/H3K4me1; r=0.545, p<10⁻¹⁶) validates that predicted TF binding gains correspond to functional enhancer activation.
-These findings reveal that dormant AP1 sites represent a reservoir of latent regulatory potential, constrained by purifying selection, with implications for understanding regulatory evolution, disease mechanisms, and the functional consequences of rare non-coding variation.
+We identified **7,037 variants** that could activate dormant AP1 sites, with **90.3% (n=6,357)** predicted to substantially increase AP1-family transcription factor binding.
+Strikingly, **91.1% of these activating variants are ultra-rare (AF < 0.01%)**.
+We constructed a two-dimensional "activation landscape" mapping population accessibility (X-axis) against functional impact (Y-axis), identifying **1,767 high-priority candidates** that are both population-accessible and functionally impactful.
+The predominant AP1-family transcription factors showing predicted binding gains were **FOS (25.8%)**, **JUND (15.8%)**, and **ATF3 (9.0%)**.
+A strong positive correlation between AP1 binding impact and enhancer mark activation (H3K27ac/H3K4me1; **r=0.579, p<10⁻⁴⁰**) validates that predicted TF binding gains correspond to functional enhancer activation.

+**Critically, our analysis of selection reveals a nuanced picture:** Among variants observed in gnomAD (AF>0, n=6,588), there is a weak but significant positive correlation between rarity and impact (**Spearman r=0.056, p=5.8×10⁻⁶**), providing modest support for purifying selection.
+However, 449 variants that are **never observed** despite high sequencing coverage (AF=0) paradoxically show **lower** predicted AP1 impact than observed variants (mean 0.915 vs 0.962, p<10⁻¹⁴).
+This suggests that the AF=0 variants may reside in genomic contexts where AP1 site creation is non-functional, rather than being under the strongest selection.
+Overall, there is **no significant monotonic correlation** between allele frequency and AP1 impact across all variants (Spearman r=0.01, p=0.43), indicating that selection pressure on dormant AP1 site activation is weak or context-dependent.

 ---